-In 2013, Hands Off Wales was published by Gwasg Gomer.
-A comprehensive study and described by Dr John Davies as ‘the established history of the Tryweryn and anti-investiture campaigns’.
+In February 2013, Hands Off Wales: Nationhood and Militancy was published by Gwasg Gomer.
+A comprehensive study and described by Dr John Davies, one of Wales’ most renowned and celebrated historians, as ‘the established history of the Tryweryn and anti-investiture campaigns’.
 Hands Off Wales addresses the campaign of militancy which Wales witnessed in the 1960s and which was predominantly undertaken by Mudiad Amddiffyn Cymru.
-While the publicity orientated campaign of the so-called Free Wales Army is also afforded significant attention, the more militant campaign of Mudiad Amddiffyn Cymru and its position within the pantheon of global terrorism is primarily addressed – as is the phenomenon and rise of international terrorism.
+While the publicity orientated campaign of the Free Wales Army is also afforded significant attention, the more militant and audacious campaign of MAC and its position within the pantheon of global terrorism is primarily addressed – as is the phenomenon and rise of international terrorism.

 Throughout Welsh history’s often troubled passage, when the death knell for Welsh nationhood has apparently sounded, patriotism has re-emerged to challenge and protect.
 Time and again, that mysterious allure has brought men and women to the fore, all united in the moral cause to safeguard that which defines the Welsh nation.
 And so, it was in the 1960s, that same inexplicable force led men to lay explosives in the name of Welsh cultural identity; despite appalling risk, to both themselves and to others.
 In writing Hands Off Wales, I believed that it was time that these events were given their rightful place within the rich, lurid pages of Welsh historical writing.